 Interdisciplinary Study and Double Majors

 More than half of Economics students complete a double major.
-The most popular other Weinberg College majors taken in conjunction with economics are Political Science, History, Mathematics, and Psychology.
-Economics also has majors who are pursuing their degree in the Schools of Engineering (most commonly the Industrial Engineering degree), Communication, Education, Journalism, and Music.
+The most popular Weinberg College majors taken in conjunction with economics are Political Science, History, Mathematics, and Psychology.
+Economics also has majors who are pursuing their degrees in the Schools of Engineering (most commonly the Industrial Engineering degree), Communication, Education, Journalism, and Music.

 Many undergraduates study economics in conjunction with an interdisciplinary major or minor.
 The International Studies adjunct major entails course work in the social sciences and humanities and draws on economics for the study of international trade, comparative economic systems, and developing nations.